Co-operative Party: Electoral representation

 The modern party is the political arm of the wider British co-operative movement and membership of another co-operative enterprise is a requirement for candidates.
 Co-operative members who wish to stand for election must also be members of the Labour Party, and stand as Labour and Co-operative Party candidates.

 Electoral performance

 House of Commons

-There are 26 Labour and Co-operative MPs in the House of Commons.
+Since the results of the 2024 general election, there are 43 Labour and Co-operative MPs in the House of Commons.

 House of Lords

-There are sixteen Labour and Co-operative peers in the House of Lords:
+There are fifteen Labour and Co-operative peers in the House of Lords: